mruby/mruby/doc/guides/compile.md

 ### Minimal Library

-To build a minimal mruby library you need to use the Cross Compiling feature due to the reason that there are functions (i.e. stdio) which can't be disabled for the main build.
+To build a minimal mruby library you need to use the Cross Compiling feature due to the reason that there are functions (e.g. stdio) which can't be disabled for the main build.

 ```ruby